MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM

-To compare the Self-Learned Knowledge autonomously generated by the models with guideline knowledge, we construct two types of baselines based on clinical guidelines.
-We construct the Mayo Clinic Guideline Baseline Knowledge by manually extracting relevant diagnostic information for each target disease from the Diseases \& Conditions directory of the official Mayo Clinic Guideline website.
+To compare the Self-Learned Knowledge autonomously generated by the models with authoritative knowledge, we construct two types of baselines based on clinical guidelines.
+We construct the Mayo Clinic Baseline Knowledge by manually extracting relevant diagnostic information for each target disease from the Diseases \& Conditions directory of the official Mayo Clinic Guideline website.
 For each disease, the complete information from the overview, symptoms, and diagnosis sections is compiled.
-This extracted content is then directly integrated into the prompt and provided to the LLM as one of the guideline knowledges (Supplementary Material \ref{S7}).
+This extracted content is then directly integrated into the prompt and provided to the LLM as one of the authoritative knowledge sources (Supplementary Material \ref{S7}).

 We collect clinical practice guidelines published by several authoritative international medical organizations, including the World Society of Emergency Surgery (WSES), the European Society of Cardiology (ESC), and the European Respiratory Society (ERS).
 Given that the original guideline documents are lengthy and information-dense, we employ the Google Gemini 2.5 Pro (preview) model to process them.
 Through specific prompt instructions (detailed in Supplementary Material \ref{S8}), we direct the model to precisely summarize only the diagnostic information relevant to the target diseases, strictly constraining it from adding any of its own knowledge.
-This process generates a highly focused Professional Guideline knowledge that remains faithful to the original content (Supplementary Material \ref{S9}).
+This process generates a highly focused Professional knowledge that remains faithful to the original content (Supplementary Material \ref{S9}).

-\subsection{Multi-Agent Clinical Diagnosis Framework}
+\subsection{Multi-agent clinical diagnosis Framework}